1983 Beirut barracks bombings: Search for perpetrators

 Two years after the bombing, a U.S. grand jury secretly indicted Imad Mughniyah for terrorist activities.
 Mughniyah was never captured, but he was killed by a car bomb in Syria on February 12, 2008.

 Commentators argue that the lack of a response by the Americans emboldened terrorist organizations to conduct further attacks against U.S. targets.
 Along with the U.S. embassy bombing, the barracks bombing prompted the Inman Report, a review of the security of U.S. facilities overseas for the U.S. State Department.

+On October 10, 2017 the U.S. State Department added Fuad Shukr to its Rewards for Justice Program, stating that he played a central role in the bombings.
+Shukr was killed in an Israeli airstrike in Beirut on July 30, 2024.
+Ibrahim Aqil, who also had a bounty for the same reason, was killed in a separate Israeli airstrike on September 20, 2024.
+Both assassinations took place amid the Israel–Hezbollah conflict of 2023-2024.